 When her family fell on hard times, Margaret (who was in her late teens) moved with her mother to London, where Mary Ann had a brother—James Barry, a Royal Academician and painter.
 The two women met Barry’s friends, including the Venezuelan-exile General Francisco de Miranda and David Steuart Erskine, the Earl of Buchan.
 They were impressed by young Margaret, knowing her intelligence could take her far.
 They likely played a role in hatching the plan for Margaret to pursue an education, and specifically, a career in medicine.
 The original James Barry died in 1806, leaving his sister and niece enough money to set them up—and his name up for grabs.

-Three years later, Margaret Bulky no longer existed.
-Clad in an overcoat (that was worn at all times regardless of the weather), 3-inch high shoe inserts and a distinctive high-pitched voice, Margaret now identified as James Barry.
+Three years later, Margaret Bulkley donned an overcoat (that was worn at all times regardless of the weather) and 3-inch high shoe inserts began identifying herself as James Barry.
 Moving to Edinburgh, the young Barry enrolled in medical school in 1809 and altered his age to match his young, boyish look.
-Rumors flew, as Barry’s short stature, high voice, slight build and smooth skin caused many people to suspect that he was a child too young to be in medical school—but Barry never broke.
+Rumors flew, as Barry’s short stature, high voice, slight build and smooth skin caused many people to suspect that Barry was a child too young to be in medical school—but Barry never broke.
 When Barry wasn’t allowed to sit for examinations because they suspected he was too young, Lord Erskine intervened.
 The soon-to-be doctor received a degree in medicine at the age of 22.
 Barry enlisted in the army as an assistant surgeon where once again his age was called into question, but he was eventually allowed to serve.

 Barry began his military career on July 6, 1813, as a Hospital Assistant in the British Army, and was soon promoted to Assistant Staff Surgeon, equivalent to lieutenant.
 He then served in Cape Town, South Africa, for 10 years where he befriended the governor, Lord Charles Somerset.
 Some believe Somerset knew Barry’s secret.
 The two grew close, and Barry moved into a private apartment at his residence.
 Rumors circulated about the nature of their relationship and a poster was hung by an anonymous accuser stating that Somerset was “buggering Dr. Barry.”
 Commissions were set up to investigate the scandal, but both parties were later exonerated.

 Barry’s medical skills were unprecedented.
-He was a very skilled surgeon, the first to perform a successful caesarean section were both the mother and child survived.
-He was also dedicated to social reform, speaking out against the sanitary conditions and mismanagement of barracks, prisons and asylums.
+He was a very skilled surgeon, the first to perform a successful caesarean section in the British Empire where both the mother and child survived.
+He was also dedicated to social reform, speaking out against the unsanitary conditions and mismanagement of barracks, prisons and asylums.
 During his 10-year stay, he arranged for a better water system for Cape Town.
 As a doctor, he treated the rich and the poor, the colonists and the slaves.

 Barry’s next posting was to Mauritius in 1828 where he butted heads with a fellow army surgeon who had him arrested and court-martialed on a charge of “conduct unbecoming of the character of an Officer and a Gentleman.”
 He was found not guilty.
 Barry moved wherever his service was needed, continuing to climb the ranks as he traveled the world.
 In 1857, he reached the rank of Inspector General in charge of military hospitals—equivalent to Brigadier General.
 In that position, he continued his fight for proper sanitation, also arguing for better food and proper medical care for prisoners and lepers, as well as soldiers and their families.